sergiooncode/conversational-agent/README.md

 - Regarding the context and memory of the agents, the whole conversation history up to the point when the service gets a new message from the user is currently passed as input, together with the received user message, to the agent that runs to generate an answer.
 That conversation history is formatted in a structured way like a string `User: <message>\nAssistant: <message>...`.
-That history string that is passed to the agents is generated in reverse order with the earlier messages to the end of that string.
+That history string that is passed to the agents is generated in reverse order with the earlier messages being at the end of that string.
 In the prompts for the 3 agents is indicated that the conversation history is part of the input they receive so the agent can rely on it.

 - The agent `Customer Support Triaging and Info Collector` which is the first to run already receives the